 Talking to others

 People often find it helps to talk about how they’re feeling.
 Talking to friends and family can be a big support.
 Although it may be harder to see people at the moment, there are ways of being in touch with those close to you, even if they don’t live with you.

 - Can you meet up and go for a walk, or sit together outside?
-Depending on where you live, this may not be allowed.

 - Speak to family and friends on the phone or use video calls such as Zoom, Facetime or Skype.

 - You can also chat through email, text, WhatsApp or social media.
 Sometimes writing things down can feel like an easier way to express your thoughts.

 For some people though, it can be hard talking to those close to them.
 There are online communities where you can talk to others who have been bereaved, and who can understand what you’re going through.
 These communities all have threads specifically about bereavement and are still open at the moment:

 There is support available for people dealing with bereavement through charities and the NHS.
 Many of these organisations are adapting their services to continue to provide support and information, despite the coronavirus pandemic.